A Story Most Business Owners Don’t Realize They’re Living

 Last Tuesday morning, a business owner reached out.
 Let’s call him Mike.

-Mike runs a solid company.
-Good reputation.
-Steady word-of-mouth.
-A couple years ago, he invested in a website—clean design, professional photos, everything you’d expect.
+Mike runs a solid company with a good reputation.
+He gets steady word-of-mouth referrals.
+A couple of years ago, he invested in a website—clean design, professional photos, everything you’d expect.

 On paper, it looked like it should work.
 But he had one problem he couldn’t figure out: